ankane/jetpack/README.md

 This ensures all the right versions are installed locally.
 As dependencies change, collaborators should run this command to stay synced.

+> Be sure to prefix commands with `jetpack::`.
+Jetpack isn’t installed in your virtual environment, so `library(jetpack)` won’t work.

 ### Add

 Add a package